Commission an Original Painting

-I am open to a variety of painting subjects, but I will only acceptcustom work if I feel confident that I can both fulfill your vision and stay withinmy style and aesthetic.
-I want to make a beautiful piece that we can both bereally excited about!
+I am open to a variety of painting subjects, but I will only accept custom work if I feel confident that I can both fulfill your vision and stay within my style.
+I want to make a beautiful piece that we can both be really excited about!

-The best way to decide if I am the right choice for you isfor us to talk about what you’re looking for.
-I promise that I’m friendly and easy to work with, and will be genuineabout the process.
-Right now I work withboth watercolor and acrylic paint and do a variety of landscapes, abstractpieces, and flora and fauna.
-If you’reinterested in something that I just feel isn’t my thing (like personal portraits), I can often recommend other artistsfor you to check out.
+The best way to decide if I am the right artist for you is for us to talk about what you’re looking for.
+I promise that I’m friendly and easy to work with, and will be genuine about the process.
+Right now I work with both watercolor and acrylic paint and do a variety of landscapes, abstract pieces, and flora and fauna.
+If you’re interested in something that I just feel isn’t my thing (like personal portraits or exact replicas), I can often recommend other artists for you to check out.

-Once I have a good idea of what you’re looking for, I willtypically draw up a sketch and a palette to confirm with you.
-Particularly forlarger canvases, I will create a mini inspiration piece on a small canvas or paperthat will share the general color and layout of the larger piece.
+Once I have a good idea of what you’re looking for, I will draw up a sketch and create a palette to confirm with you.
+Particularly for larger canvases, I will create a mini inspiration piece that will share the general color and layout of the larger piece.
 For watercolors, I will do some rougher sketches and work up a color swatch.

-After we discuss the style and size, I will price out thecost.
-This will include materials, time, and shipping/handling, if that’s the case.
-If you’re working within a specific budget, please letme know up front – often I can give more than one price point depending onmaterials and size.
+After we discuss the style and size, I will price out the cost.
+This will include materials, time, and any shipping/handling.
+If you’re working within a specific budget, please let me know up front – often I can give more than one price point depending on materials and size.

 Truly this depends on what medium I'm using and what the subject is, so the best way to figure out if I can make what you want is to just ask.
-Watercolor designs tend to be more detailed, so often those pieces remain smaller - usually in the 4x4 - 11x14 range, but I can do larger pieces as well if the design is more complex, or make complementary sets of coordinating smaller works to fill a gallery wall.
+Watercolor and gouache designs tend to be more detailed, so often those pieces remain smaller - usually in the 4x4 - 11x14 range, but I can do larger watercolors, design depending, or make complementary sets of coordinating smaller works to fill a gallery wall.

 Got a big, empty wall to fill?
 Acrylic canvases are a great option for any size and I can also do diptychs or triptychs if you're looking to fill a large space.